linux-system-roles/mssql/README.md

 The role also optimizes the operating system to improve performance and throughput for SQL Server by applying the `mssql` Tuned profile.

-The role currently works with SQL Server 2017 and 2019.
+The role currently supports SQL Server 2017, 2019, and 2022.
+Note that SQL Server 2022 does not support EL 7 hosts

 ## Requirements